SvenKreussler/WetterAppSyntax/README.md

 Project in the context of training measure as a Mobile developer

-This is a weather app, with longitude and latitude various which are fetched by API(api.openweathermap.org)
+This is a weather app which are fetched by API(api.openweathermap.org).